ringcentral/ringcentral-embeddable/docs/config/multiple-tabs.md

     * App will show connecting badge a while after user change active tab
     * Performance issue when user change active tab fast
     * At Firefox, app can't disconnect web phone successfully at active page unloaded.
 So it maybe show too many connection error.

+## Option 3: shared worker for multiple tabs

+Starting with **v3.0.0-alpha.2**, the Web Phone module now uses a Shared Worker for managing Web Phone connections.

+* **Multiple tabs supported by default** – No additional configuration or options are required.

+* **Single shared connection** – Improves performance and stability by preventing multiple independent connections.

+This change is automatic for v3.0.0-alpha.2 and later.